Most Canadians dream of a white Christmas. But perhaps we should be thinking of ways to add a little more green to this year’s holiday celebration.

 7. If you get a real Christmas tree take it to a designated recycling area after the holidays so it can be turned into wood chips which will be used in gardens and parks come spring.

-8. Use a reusable coffee mug when you go on Christmas shopping excursions, to local parades or friend’s holiday parties.
+8. Use a reusable coffee mug when you go on Christmas shopping excursions, to local events or friend’s holiday parties.
 This will cut down on the number of paper cups being thrown away.
 And if you make your favorite tea, coffee, hot chocolate or cider at home it’ll also help you cut down on spending.

 9. Make your own gifts.
 Most people, parents and grandparents especially enjoy receiving photo albums and calendars depicting fun family times.
-Perhaps you could make a Christmas scrap book of Family Traditions that could be passed down to future generations.
+Perhaps you could make a Christmas scrap book of family traditions that could be passed down to future generations.
 Make your own art if you enjoy drawing or painting, or if you enjoy sewing make a gift using old fabric or clothing.
 Be creative.
 Making your own gifts is both environmentally friendly and financially feasible.